 It is handheld with plastic bristles that can remove shed hair while providing a skin-stimulating and safe massage.

-Delomo Pet Grooming Gloves.
+Delomo Pet Grooming Gloves are great.
 These grooming gloves are also unique, in that you wear them rather than holding a traditional brush.

 These can give you more precise control.

 Even the fingers have plastic grooming tines to work on the ears, face, muzzle, and paws safely.

 Conair PRODog Pet-It.
 This palm brush has a short, curved handle that fits right over your hand, allowing you to cradle the grooming brush in your palm and work it over your dog’s coat.

 Best Brush For Lab Puppy